Doug Hoekstra — The Day Deserved

 “Seaside Town,” starts with somewhat sublime vocals.
 Good lyrics.
 It just lacks musical aggressiveness that the melody break seems to reach for.
 The song is interesting, nonetheless.
 Doug’s band plays to build the tale & their instrumentation is exciting.

 While Hoekstra (rhythm/acoustic guitars/keys) epitomizes good lyrical sense with tight arrangements his voice on “Unseen Undetected,” seldom rises above a whisper.
 Strong subjects, clever showcase.
 The vocalization isn’t strong or distinguishable, so it suffers in authority.
 A Richard Thompson edge would’ve been beneficial.
 The statement falls short of infusing its message.

 A catchier tune with good saxes blesses “Wintertime.”
-David wrote a good soul song no doubt, it has a groove but lacks weight.
+Doug wrote a good soul song no doubt, it has a groove but lacks weight.
 If Taj Mahal or Keb’ Mo sang this it would be more genuine.
 Here it drags, lacks punch as evidenced by even the backup singers who are lifeless.
 Needs fortification.
 Under-rehearsed?
 Maybe.
 This song can be rescued.

 Though still frail vocally “Late Night Ramble,” has poignancy.
 Its sincerity indeed makes this song one of the CDs best.
 Well composed, no argument.
 It’s nothing that hasn’t been done before, but it’s done with expertise.
 The mellow melody played with delicacy is mindful of songs from Eric Andersen & the late folky David Blue.

 “As if every tear she cried, soaked into the pillow never left to dry.”
 Great lyric.
 The clarinet’s a nice touch.